Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \section{Evaluating Statistical Similarity}

-Having touched on some broad classifications of metrics, we begin our detailed discussion with the first of our five main categories: similarity.
+Having touched on some broad classifications of metrics, we begin our detailed discussion with the first of our five main categories: Similarity.
 In classic machine learning theory and many classic DGM tasks, such as image generation and natural language generation, deep generative models have a single overarching objective: To generate convincing samples that are new, but generally indistinguishable from the dataset.
 We typically frame this as a distribution-matching problem, i.e. is the distribution over generated samples identical to the distribution over the dataset?
 Accordingly, the dominant evaluation metrics in both image synthesis (FID~\cite{heusel2017gans}, IS~\cite{salimans2016improved}, KID~\cite{binkowski2018demystifying}, etc.) and natural language generation (ROUGE~\cite{lin2004rouge}, BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, etc.) have focused on similarity.
-Historically, similarity has also been the central objective of deep generative models in design tasks~\cite{regenwetter2022deep}, since it enforces that any generated designs fall under the same general category as the designs used to train the model.
-For example, if a hypothetical design practitioner trains a model on a dataset of cars, similarity should enforce that their model generates new car designs, rather than motorcycles (or simply unrecognizable nonsense).
-However, in practice, the designer probably doesn't want to generate just any car, but rather a novel and functional car that meets a variety of constraints and performance objectives.
-Broadly speaking, mimicking the dataset is often not the only desirable objective in design.
-Accordingly, designers must decide how to trade off similarity against other design objectives, depending on the unique requirements of their problem.
+Historically, similarity has also been the central objective of deep generative models in design tasks~\cite{regenwetter2022deep}, since it enforces that generated designs have a general resemblance to the designs used to train the model.
+For example, if a hypothetical design practitioner trains a model on a dataset of centrifugal pumps, similarity should enforce that their model generates new centrifugal pump designs, rather than reciprocating pumps (or nonsensical designs).
+However, similarity will not enforce (nor necessarily encourage) that generated pumps are novel, functional, or performant.
 In this section, we discuss metrics and tools to evaluate similarity and reserve discussion about other objectives for later sections.

 \paragraph{Statistical Divergence/Distance Metrics} Quantifying the discrepancy between two random variables is one of the central themes in machine learning, particularly in ML-based generative modeling~\cite{kingma2013auto, goodfellow2014generative, arjovsky2017wasserstein, arjovsky2017towards, ho2020denoising, dhariwal2021diffusion}.
 Within the field of deep generative modeling, the two classes of statistical discrepancy measures have been popular, namely $\phi$-divergences and Integral Probability Metrics (IPMs).
 Let $\mathbb{P}$ and $\mathbb{Q}$ be two probability distributions on a measurable space $M$, such that $\mathbb{P} << \mathbb{Q}$.
 Then, $\phi-$divergence is defined as,